serverless/workshop/workshop/README.md

 $ sls deploy function -f formSubmit
 ```

+---

 In `/workshop/template-fullstack/backend/functions`, invoke the live function, but also pass in the logs flag.

 ```text
 $ sls invoke -f formSubmit --data '{"body":{"name":"jeff3","email":"jeff@lebowski3"}}' -l
 ```

-See the logs from Cloudwatch come with the response.
+You should see the logs from Cloudwatch come with the response.

+---

 In `/workshop/template-fullstack/backend/functions`, open up a new CLI session and run this command to stream logs into your CLI.